 Fat Chick Goes AWOL: 2,600 Miles in an Armchair on Wheels (With a 600-mile Detour on Foot) by Anna Mitchell

-Fat Chick Goes AWOL is the story of a women who is looking for a way to break free of her excess weight and from those who want to quash her dreams of cycling, hiking and paddling her way around the world.
+Fat Chick Goes AWOL is the story of a woman who is looking for a way to break free of her excess weight and from those who want to quash her dreams of cycling, hiking and paddling her way around the world.
 Thirty-year-old Fat Chick is a luscious 285 pounds and is not exactly the person you’d expect to take on a 2,600-mile ride on a recumbent trike.
 Does Fat Chick make it out of the clutches of the Real World and experience her dreams, or does she remain a captive fly in the spider’s web of life’s circumstances?

 Bike Fit: Optimize Your Bike Position for High Performance and Injury Avoidance is written by Phil Burt, the head physiotherapist at British Cycling.
 He has worked with hundreds of cyclists who have experienced everything from numbness to hands, sore knees or uneven wearing of the soles of their cycling shoes.
 Full of useful diagrams and step-by-step diagnostic procedures, every serious cyclist looking to gain an edge should consider this book.